anubhavpgit/anubhavpgit.github.io/content/posts/heyjude.md

 tag: "#tech, #product"
 ---

+P.S.: Jude is [Senseii](https://senseii.in) now!

 The most annoying part of my day is deciding what and how much to eat.
 And, like all of you, I too rely on ChatGPT to help me with every little decision I make.
 From figuring out why this piece of code isn’t working and why Israel attacked Palestine to what to and how much to eat, ChatGPT had been my go-to, and now Claude.
 Let’s be honest here: LLM Chatbots are the new Google.
 They have answers to everything and are mostly accurate if you use better models.
 But I wanted something more robust—something faster and more organized.
 Thus, I said, *Hey, Jude!*

 > Before I go ahead and rant, keep in mind that right now, Jude is in its *Alpha* build.
 Also, **Jude is [Senseii](https://senseii.in) now!** [Prateek](https://www.prateeksingh.tech/) was also building something similar to Jude, and we decided to build this together.
 Senseii as a product was exactly what I had imagined Jude to be, and Senseii is the name we decided to stick with.
 This article is a product journey roadmap of Jude, and how I am deciding to build it in public.

 > This article is based on what I wanted Jude to be and is the first *draft journey roadmap.
 There will be multiple iterations, hundreds of feature changes and architectural changes and thus, this article might not reflect what Jude turns out to be.
 The current version may vastly differ from this design.
+The subsequent articles will be more focused on the current version of Jude and the changes made to it.

 ## The Why